ontolex/frequency-attestation-corpus-information/index.md

 </div>

 ![](img/ontolex-element.png "frac:Observable")
-Fig. 1. ontolex:Element as a superclass of ontolex:LexicalEntry, ontolex:Form, ontolex:LexicalSense and ontolex:LexicalConcept
+Fig. 1. `frac:Observable` as a superclass of ontolex:LexicalEntry, ontolex:Form, ontolex:LexicalSense and ontolex:LexicalConcept

-> If future OntoLex modules require a similar generalization, it is advisable to deprecate frac:Observable and to replace it with a designated top-level concept ontolex:LexicalElement _in the core model_.
+> If future OntoLex modules require a similar generalization, it is advisable to deprecate `frac:Observable` and to replace it with a designated top-level concept ontolex:LexicalElement _in the core model_.
 Note that with _LemonElement_, such a concept used to exist in [_Monnet-Lemon_](https://www.lexinfo.net/ontology/lemon.owl), but has been abandoned in the 2016 edition of _OntoLex-lemon_.

 > Note that frac:Observable is not limited to OntoLex core elements but that it can also include ontological concepts in general, as these are foreseen as external elements that OntoLex-Lemon can provide information about